huguesrichard/Allopipe/README.md

 <br/>

-### VEP-annotated .VCF files <a name="vep"></a>
+### Variant annotation <a name="vep"></a>

 **AlloPipe input file(s) must be variant-annotated .VCF file(s)**\
-*AlloPipe has been developed and tested with .VCF v4.2 files annotated using the VEP command line installation for versions 103, 104, 110 and 111.
+Even if any variant annotator could be used at this step, we developed AlloPipe with .VCF v4.2 files annotated using the VEP command line installation for versions 103, 104, 110 and 111.*
-We recommend to perform the annonation with the command line installation and to use the most recent version of VEP.*
+We therefore recommend to perform the annotation with the most recent version of VEP using the command line installation.

-> **_VEP annotation: On-line or command line installation_**\
+> **VEP annotation: command line installation**\
 > VEP annotation can be done using the online tool or by downloading the command line tool.
-> We recommend and provide all information to launch the annotation with the command lines.
+> We recommend and provide all information to launch the annotation with the command line installation.
->
->  - To use the web interface, follow this [link](https://www.ensembl.org/Tools/VEP).
->
 >
 >  - To install the command line tool, follow the installation tutorial available [here](https://www.ensembl.org/info/docs/tools/vep/script/vep_download.html#download).\
 >		During the installation, you will be asked if you want to download **cache** files, **FASTA** files and **plugins**.